-In fact, it's the low list or starting price that gets people excited about the possibility of scoring a great value, whether they're bidding on an antique Chinese pug figurine on eBay or on your home.
-And when it comes to your home, it's that same, low-price-seeking excitement that will cause many more buyers to show up and view your home than would have come at a higher price point.
+It's the low list or starting price that gets people excited about the possibility of scoring a great value, whether they're bidding on an antique Chinese pug figurine on eBay or on your home.
+When it comes to your home, it's that same low-price-seeking excitement that will cause many more buyers to show up and view your home than if it was listed at a higher price.

-In real estate, more showings are an inescapable prerequisite to more offers.
+In real estate, more exposure and showings are what help bring in the most offers.

-This doesn't mean you have to give away the farm, just that sellers who get multiple offers price their properties from a retailer’s or auctioneer’s perspective.
-Work with your agent through the comparable sales data – as recent and as comparable as possible – and then do your best to list your home as a slight discount, not at a slight premium, compared to the recent neighborhood sales.
-That will get buyers’ attention.
+Sellers who receive multiple offers price their properties from a retailer’s or auctioneer’s perspective.
+Review recent comparable sales data with your Realtor and then do your best to list your home at a slight discount compared to the recent neighborhood sales.
+This strategy will get buyers’ attention.

-It might seem overly simple, but if you want multiple offers, it behooves you to make sure your home is available to be shown today.
-Every day that it is on the market.
+It might seem overly simple, but if you want multiple offers, it's in your best interest to have the home available to be shown every day it's on the market.
 Inconvenient?
 Yes.
 Frustrating?
 Sometimes.
-A challenge to keep the place clean at all times?
+A challenge to keep it clean at all times?
 Assuredly.
 But consider your priorities and what is at stake.
-If getting top dollar for your home is at the top of your priority list, then you have to be ready and willing to deal with the inconvenience involved in churning up multiple offers and getting your home sold.
+If getting top dollar for your home is at the top of your priority list, you need to be ready and willing to deal with the inconvenience required to churn up multiple offers and get your home sold.

-To generate multiple offers, prepare your home by ensuring it is: immaculately cleaned from the inside out – closets, basements, garages and crawl spaces included, de-cluttered and staged to the nines – this includes fresh paint, carpet and other things that need replacing in perfect working order – make sure things like doors, windows and systems buyers test (e.g., stoves, faucets, heating and air conditioning) are not creaky, wonky, leaky or otherwise dysfunctional.
+To generate multiple offers, prepare your home by ensuring it is: immaculately cleaned from the inside out – closets, basements, garages, and crawl spaces included, de-cluttered and staged to the nines – this includes fresh paint, carpet, and other items that need replacing in perfect working order – make sure that doors, windows and systems buyers test (e.g., stoves, faucets, heating, and air conditioning) are not creaky, wonky, leaky or otherwise dysfunctional.

-If you've done any major home improvements or replaced any appliances or systems lately, market that!
-Show off how immaculate, adorable and move-in ready your home is now – and tout its great working condition for the long run.
+If you've completed significant home improvements or recently replaced appliances or systems, they should be listed in the home's marketing materials!
+Show off how immaculate, adorable, and move-in ready your home is and tout its great working condition for the long run.

 4. Expose it to the market.
-An offer the very first day your home goes on the market may sound like a dream come true.
-But it might also incur opportunity costs.
-See, many buyers can't get out to see homes that quickly – some are unable to house hunt except on the weekends.
-Listing agents who get multiple offers often plan from the start to expose the home to the market long enough for target buyers to see it and get their offers on the table.
+An offer the very first day your home goes on the market may sound like a dream come true, but it might also incur opportunity costs.
+Many buyers can't get out to see homes quickly and some can only view homes on weekends.
+Listing agents who get multiple offers often plan from the start to expose the home to the market long enough for targeted buyers to see it and get their offers submitted.

 5. Be ready to course correct.
-Is your home one of the houses that has been sitting on the market for months without any action?
-Do not fret – there might still be hope.
+Is your home one of the houses that have been on the market for months without any action?
+Don't fret – there might still be hope.
 In real estate, there is something insiders call the Sweet Spot Phenomenon, where an overpriced home sits on the market for months with no bites, sometimes even through multiple price reductions.
 Finally, the seller lowers the price to the 'sweet spot,' and it generates multiple offers and sells for more than the final list price.

 If your home has been lagging on the market, talk with your listing agent about what sort of price reduction strategy is likely to maximize your net sale price.
-Hint: many more buyers are attracted by chunky reductions or reductions below a common online search price point limit than by tiny, incremental reductions.
+Hint: many more buyers are attracted by chunky reductions or reductions below a common online search price range cutoff than by tiny, incremental reductions.

-For example, you might draw more buyers, and ultimately more money, with a price reduction from $499,000 to $474,000 than with a series of small reductions from $499,000 to $479,000, because there is a set of buyers who may be cutting their search off at $475,000 – so a price cut below that point will expose your home to a whole new group of prospects.
+For example, you might draw more buyers, and ultimately more money, with a price reduction from $499,000 to $474,000 than with a series of small reductions from $499,000 to $479,000 because there is a set of buyers who may be cutting their search off at $475,000 so a price cut below that number will expose your home to a whole new group of prospects.